 The main tenents of professionally gathering and preserving evidence, searching for information, ethical and prudent investigation work and the production of viable and compliant evidence for the legal system is a common theme for investigators across the country specific legal systems.
 Of course the elements of the Award that cover Data Protection and data control and the relevant articles of the European Convention on Human Rights are part and parcel of every investigators consideration.

 Experienced Investigators will require progressively less study time, If you would like to go,”Straight to exam”, please advise your trainer.

 When you are ready we allocate you to your mock exams to ensure that you have reached the required level.

-Please note: A Surveillance plan / portfolio created by the learner is "Optional", in the BTEC Level 3.
+Please note: A Surveillance plan / portfolio created by the learner is required for the Level 3.